Earthworm Jim 4: Early development

-Intellivision Amico release
+Intellivision Amico development

 In May 2019, a new Earthworm Jim game was announced by Intellivision Entertainment President and Earthworm Jim 1 and Earthworm Jim 2 composer Tommy Tallarico.
-The game will be exclusive for the upcoming Intellivision Amico video game console.
+The game would have been an exclusive for the since-abandoned Intellivision Amico video game console.
 Members of the original development team involved with the project include Doug TenNapel (creator and voice actor), Tommy Tallarico (composer and sound designer), David Perry (programmer), Nick Bruty (lead artist), Nicholas Jones (programmer), Tom Tanaka (level designer), Steve Crow (background artist), Edward Schofield (animator), and Mike Dietz (animator).
 When pressed for details after TenNapel's controversial opinions against the Black Lives Matter movement, he and Tallarico clarified that TenNapel was only involved as an unofficial consultant.

 The development team hosted a livestream of members' initial plans for the game on May 4, 2019.
-Details announced included that the game will be played from 2D perspective, consistent with the series' original two games, but, unlike the those games, will contain local multi-player gameplay.
-The game will not be a reboot of the previous games, and may contain both prequel and sequel elements.
-The final title of the game also remains under discussion.
+Details announced included that the game would be played from 2D perspective, consistent with the series' original two games; but, unlike those games, would contain local multi-player gameplay.
+The game would not be a reboot of the previous games, potentially containing both prequel and sequel elements.
+The final title of the game also remained under discussion.

-The game is scheduled to release sometime after the release of Amico console, which was originally scheduled to release in October 2020, but was delayed due to the COVID-19 pandemic to April 2021 and later October 2021.
+The game was scheduled to release sometime after the release of Amico console, which was originally scheduled to release in October 2020, but was delayed due to the COVID-19 pandemic to April 2021 and later October 2021.
 In August 2020, alongside news of the first delay of the console, the game's first gameplay trailer was released.

+In early 2023, video game website Time Extension reached out to members of the development staff for an update on the game; while none outright confirmed its cancellation, Jones stated that he had not done any work beyond initial brainstorming sessions years prior, similar to Perry, who had assumed the game was on hold, leading to the general belief that the game had been cancelled.